batctl - html man page (v2021.0-5-g5cfa894)

 -h print general batctl help

--v print batctl version and batman-adv version (if the mod-
+-v print batctl version and batman-adv version (if the module is

 If no parameter is given or the first parameter is neither "add"